mt-machines/tree-farm/function/info.md

 1x Output chest/tube of any kind (In place of the teleportation tube in the image/schematic)

-2x Node breaker
+2x Node breaker,
  The one with the upward facing injector has the chainsaw, the other has the mulch.

-1x Deployer
+1x Deployer,
  Contains only saplings

 1x Node detector (moretrees:oak_trunk)

-1x Lua controlled tube
+1x Lua controlled tube,
  Code in code.lua

-1x Lua controller
+1x Lua controller,
  Sends a bunch of garbage messages to burn the lua controlled tube on `event.type = program`

 2x Itemwise injector